Chelsea finally catch a break as Mykhailo Mudryk gets his moment

 It may just be one night in Chelsea’s long road back to where they want to be under the former Tottenham manager, but there was enough here to suggest that something is finally starting to come together in this young side – not least because of the identity and resilience of their goalscorers at Craven Cottage.
 Mykhailo Mudryk got his first for Chelsea at long last, amid much criticism of his performances since an £88m transfer from Shakhtar Donetsk, while Armando Broja marked his return from injury and first start in 11 months by doubling Chelsea’s lead in the space of two first-half minutes.

 Mudryk was rewarded for his perseverance and it was somewhat fitting that the winger ended Chelsea’s goal drought in the Premier League while also breaking his own personal duck.
-Pochettino will hope it is the moment that gives the 22-year-old the platform and confidence to show his true potential.
+If Pochettino will hope it is the moment that gives the 22-year-old the platform and confidence to show his true potential, he too was rewarded for continuing to give Mudryk the opportunity on what was his fourth consecutive start.
+Chelsea hardly turned a corner against Fulham, but Pochettino’s display of faith and patience is what the club will need to get there.

+After all, it had not been easy for Mudryk.
+“It’s about maturity, adaptation,” Pochettino said.
+“We need to understand that young people need time, need to settle.”
+It was a reminder that Mudryk’s difficult start at Cheslea can also be put down to wider issues at the club.
+Mudryk joined a bloated squad last season and a dressing room that could not even fit all of their first-team players.
+It was hardly an environment where he could arrive and be the “cherry on the cake”, as Pochettino explained.

-There is a player there, even as the Ukrainian’s flashes come in raw, often untamed bursts of speed, his legs and boots whirring while the brain struggles to keep up.
-Finally, though, there was also the touch of class at the end, the moment that unlocked the match and released the pressure on the visitors.
+“It’s about time and to have patience, to trust these guys and these young, talented players, and to build their confidence,” Pochettino continued.
+His proven record of developing young players suggests the Argentine arrived at just the right time for Mudryk.
+Because there is a player there, even as the Ukrainian’s flashes come in raw, untamed bursts of speed, his legs and boots often whirring ahead of the brain.
+But against Fulham there was also, finally, the touch of class at the end, in the moment that unlocked the match and released the pressure on the visitors.

 Mudryk was typically electric yet erratic in the opening 10 minutes, running the ball out of play on the left before lashing a wild shot wide after cutting in from the wing; he was taunted by the Fulham fans in the Hammersmith End with chants of “what a waste of money”, and could have allowed his head to drop.
 But if the forward’s decision-making around the box looked to be in question again, Mudryk then provided the sharp touch from Levi Colwill’s clever ball into his path before finishing under Bernd Leno.